 The visit will also allow a walk with some spectacular views of the surrounding valley and villages.
-After the walk we will return to Shaxi, where the evening will be free.
+After the walk, return to Shaxi, where the evening will be free.

 Overwhelmed by the peace and quietness of Lijiang, crossing over the labyrinth of alleyways, arrive at the Lion Hill, which offers fantastic views over the village below.
 At the top of the hill, there will be a chance for a quick coffee break on the terrace to relax after the ascent.

 Afterwards, pay a visit to the Mu Palace.
 The palace is a vivid example of Ming and Qing architecture, based on the same style of architecture as the Forbidden City in Beijing.

 Following the visit to the palace, head to the edge of the old town to enjoy the local market.
 With locals still dressed in traditional clothing selling teas, vegetables, fruits and even daily tools, it’s a good place to get a feel for the ‘real’ Lijiang.